EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 To do fine-tuning, a good starting point is using a pre-trained LLM, the most parameters the better results but its performance will be worse.

-As a rule of thumb, it's a good idea to browse HuggingFace, and look for large models, among the most popular ones I could find are Llama, DeepSeek, Mistral, Falcon, among others.
+As a rule of thumb, it's a good idea to browse HuggingFace, and look for large models (the ones with more parameters), among the most popular ones I could find are Llama, DeepSeek, Mistral, Falcon, among others.

-I tested the following models because they were very light and did not require as much computing power, but you can use their larger versions with more parameters:
+I tested the following models, not because they were the best, but because they were light and did not require as much computing power (I'm working with limited resources, leave me alone), but you can use their larger versions with more parameters:
 - [Llama-3.1B](https://huggingface.co/meta-llama/Llama-3.1-8B#?)
 - [DeepSeek-R1-Distill-Qwen-1.5B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B#?)
 - [Mistral-7B-v0.x](https://huggingface.co/mistralai/Mistral-7B-v0.3#?)

 I got better results with the Mistral LLMs, probably because the DeepSeek ones were trained using Chinese sources.

-I was actually able to train and deploy it but the model returned Chinese characters, just like [Searle's room](/en/chat-gpt-searles-chinese-room-and-consciousness/), from time to time as part of the response, although it was incredibly fast.
+I was actually able to train and deploy it but the model returned Chinese characters, ([just like Searle's room](/en/chat-gpt-searles-chinese-room-and-consciousness/)), from time to time as part of the response, although it was incredibly fast.

+Now that we have the data and the model, where can we train our LLM?
+The cheaper the better.

 ## Where to fine-tune an LLM for free?